alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

   <figcaption>Regular view while cruising in Ha Long Bay.</figcaption>
 </figure>

-Besides enjoying the landscape of limestone karst mountains and islands from various places on the boat, there were some other activities organized by the crew.
+Besides enjoying the beautiful landscape, we attended some activities organized by the crew.
 We really enjoyed kayaking around the lovely Tra Bau area, even if it was the first time we tried that together.
-Also, we attended a spring rolls cooking lesson and a Vietnamese tea ceremony, both were fun and very informative.
+Also, we attended a spring rolls cooking lesson and a Vietnamese tea ceremony.
+They were both fun and very informative.

 The road back to Hanoi was equally crazy, and it was followed by a quite crowded flight to Ho Chi Minh City.